MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-an-installation-package.md

 # Creating an installation package

-Instead of physically going to each client computer to install [!INCLUDE[prodshort](../includes/prodshort.md)], you can use an installation package to install [!INCLUDE[prodshort](../includes/prodshort.md)] on multiple client computers.
+Instead of physically going to each client computer to install Dynamics GP, you can use an installation package to install Dynamics GP on multiple client computers.
 An installation package stores the files required to install a custom configured installation in a shared network location you set up.
-How [!INCLUDE[prodshort](../includes/prodshort.md)] is installed on the client computer using the installation package depends on the tools and applications you use.
+How Dynamics GP is installed on the client computer using the installation package depends on the tools and applications you use.

 This chapter contains the following sections: